heykayla/open_source_contributions/TDGP/contributing_guide_template.md

 ### Coding practices

-{Provide and describe best coding practices that you want your contributors to follow.}
+{Describe best coding practices that you want contributors to follow.}

 ### Contribution workflow

-{Provide an overview of your project's workflow to collaborate and contribute.
+{Provide an overview of your project's workflow for collaborating and contributing.
 The sections below help you provide granularity.}

 #### Forking and cloning